Our trained, specialist staff are on hand to provide that extra help

 Learning support staff work closely with class teachers to ensure that teachers are aware of the specific needs of every individual and make provision for them within lessons.
 Where necessary the Learning Support Department will liaise with external agencies, such as educational psychologists or speech therapists to access further expertise and ensure that support is appropriate for the child’s needs.

-Hunter Hall School takes into account the Code of Practice for SEN and as such values the views of the child and fully acknowledges the invaluable role that parents play in supporting their child’s education.
+Hunter Hall School takes into account the Code of Practice for SEND and as such values the views of the child and fully acknowledges the invaluable role that parents play in supporting their child’s education.

 We recognise, of course, that this is not an end to the development of the school in this area: whilst we do not seek to become a specialist school, we are aware that dyslexia-friendly teaching is of benefit to all the pupils in the school.
 All staff at Hunter Hall school are utterly committed to continuing to develop the education that we offer to the children here.